AGGRESSIVE, STRATEGIC FAMILY LAW ATTORNEY HONESTY, INTEGRITY AND EMPATHY

 If you live in Dallas County, you can file for divorce at the Dallas County District Clerk’s office located at: 600 Commerce Street Suite 103, Dallas, TX 75202.
 Click Here for Directions.

-You have an absolute right to represent yourself in your family law case, though it’s kind of like taking out your own appendix.
-Family law attorneys spend years learning the law, the process, and the Judges.
-It is often easier and cheaper to have an experienced family law attorney to represent you from the beginning than it is to pay one later to fix all the things that might be damaged.
+You have an absolute right to represent yourself in your family law case, although it’s kind of like taking out your own appendix.
+You probably will not get the result you had hoped for.
+Instead, a family law attorney is your best choice, because they spend years learning family law, the process, and the Judges.
+It is much easier and cheaper to have an experienced family law attorney to represent you from the beginning than it is to pay one later to fix all the things that might be damaged.

 According to the Dallas County District Clerk’s Office “To file for divorce in Dallas County, you should have lived in Dallas County for 90 days and in Texas for six months”.
 Technically, this means that either you or your spouse need to have lived in Dallas for at least 90 days, and have been a resident of Texas for a minimum of 6 months.
 Details can be found at this link here Representing Yourself in a Divorce.